Joshalexjacobs/SlimeBattleSystem/README.md

 ## What's missing?

-### Spells and Items
+### Spells, Items, and Status Ailments
-I originally planned on baking spells and items into the package, but after some testing decided that this will be much more flexible if handled by the user.
+I originally planned on baking these into the package, but after some testing decided that this will be much more flexible if handled by the user.
 If you're looking for an easy way to do this, check out the [sample repo.](https://github.com/Joshalexjacobs/SlimeBattleSystemSample)

-### Status ailments
-Currently there is no way to impair a player character or enemy's status (eg. Sleep, Poison, Paralysis, etc).
-These kinds of impairments are crucial to Dragon Quest and most other RPGs so I will be adding them in the near future, but for now they have not been included.

 ### Leveling and name based stat growth
 In the original Dragon Quest, your character's name determines how your stats will grow upon leveling.
 After reviewing the logic I figured this was a bit too complex at this time.
 For now I'm leaving all leveling and stat growth to the user, but may add this as an optional function in the future.